-The pressure for life to return to “normal” is being felt in professional sports. but being played with no spectators.
+The pressure for life to return to “normal” is being felt in professional sports.
+In South Korea, where there has been a significant and sustained drop in new Covid-19 cases, scheduled golf, baseball and football fixtures are all back on but being played with no spectators.
 The US is still too far from suppressing the virus to plan resumption of most sports, but the picture in western Europe is messier.
 While the success of efforts to contain the spread of the coronavirus varies, the German Bundesliga has returned to action, while Italy’s Serie A and England’s Premier League plan to resume play in June.

 A crisis can shine a light on our values, illuminating how our societies operate in ways most of us wouldn’t see at other times.
-The decision to restart professional football – is telling.
+The decision to restart professional football – when research is not able to determine conclusively whether playing sports may be a major vector of infection – is telling.
 It reveals both the particular place of soccer in society, and how we perceive football players.

 In other walks of life, asking key workers such as healthcare staff, grocery store employees or delivery drivers to submit to uncertain health risks by continuing to work, followed a certain logic.
 The provision of essential goods, food or healthcare could not be allowed simply to stop.
 Football did stop, and society was more or less fine.
 Professional soccer, then, occupies a peculiar position: it remains too risky a behaviour for the general public, and demonstrably not essential to the functioning of society, yet players are being called back to work.